ma-za-kpe/Pombe/README.md

  - Each cocktail is fetched using [OkHttp][okhttp], and then parsed using [Gson][gson].
  - The parsed entities are then added to the local data stores: [`RoomCache`][roomcache], for storage in the local [Room][room] [`PombeDatabase`][db] database.

+## Contributions
+- There are 3 main branches.
+  - Master ->
+  - beta -> for purposes of QA testing
+  - develop -> for collaboration /development purposes
+- Please create your issue/feature branch from the develope branch.
+- Make PR's to the develope branch

 ## License
 ```
 MIT License